The Only Exercise Equipment Anyone Needs

 Just dropping you a quick note.

-I have been hanging with all the 20 year old kids fairly easy
+I have been hanging with all the 20 year old kids relatively easy

 (I was former Marine – so still in decent shape).